fbpx

 Due to its prime location and the fact that the majority of GCBs are located there, owning a GCB in District 10 is seen as a symbol of wealth and prestige.
 Many affluent and influential people aspire to live there as a result.

-District 10 is surrounded by vast green spaces including the Bukit Timah Nature Reserve, providing residents with a beautiful natural environment.
-It is also the place where you can find Bukit Timah Hill, the highest hill in Singapore standing at 164 metres.
+District 10 is surrounded by vast green spaces, including the Bukit Timah Nature Reserve, providing residents with a beautiful natural environment.
+It is also the place where you can find Bukit Timah Hill, the highest hill in Singapore, standing at 164 metres.
+The district also boasts iconic landmarks like the Singapore Botanic Gardens, a UNESCO World Heritage Site, offering residents a tranquil escape amidst lush greenery and diverse flora.

 Dempsey Hill

 Dempsey Hill was the site of a nutmeg plantation in the 1850s and a British colonial barracks for over a century.
-It went through several transformations over the decades and was later redeveloped in 2007 into a lifestyle destination for both locals and tourists.
+It went through several transformations over the decades and was later redeveloped in 2007 into a lifestyle hub for both locals and tourists.
+Today, its proximity to several GCB areas makes it a convenient and attractive destination for residents seeking a quick escape.

 Dempsey Hill is home to a large number of restaurants serving a variety of local and international cuisines.
 Examples include Candlenut (the world’s first Michelin-starred Peranakan restaurant), Ippoh Tempura Bar (Japanese cuisine from Osaka), and Long Beach Seafood Restaurant (premium live seafood).